developmentseed/aep/docs/README.md

 }
 ```

-It's possible to apply a lot more advanced custom styling to each layer.
+It's possible to apply advanced custom styling to each layer.
 For a full overview, see the [Mapbox documentation](https://docs.mapbox.com/mapbox-gl-js/style-spec/layers/).

+## Change the order of layers on the map
+The order of the layers on the map is determined by the order of the `layers` array in the [map configuration](#map-configuration).
+The first layer in this array is the bottom-most layer on the map, the last layer the top-most.

 [To top](#managing-studies)